 So what happens if it’s your unit that springs a leak from the hot water unit?

 First things first, get in touch with the strata manager.
 “We know the policy back to front, so we’ll be able to tell you whether the problem is covered and how to claim.
 Sometimes, it might be just as cheap for the owners corporation to pay for the repairs out of pocket so that we keep the premiums down.”

 The building insurance excess is the responsibility of the owners’ corporation unless the responsibility has been passed to the unit owner through a regulation made under section 100 (3(a)).

 For this reason, some executive committees may offer for the damages be paid for directly by the owners’ corporation rather than going through insurance.
 However, they can’t block a claim made by a member of the owners corporation.

-“If the executive committee refuses to make a claim or to pay for the damage themselves, you have the right to go directly to the insurer or broker and make the claim yourself,” says Ken.
+“If the executive committee refuses to make a claim or to pay for the damage themselves, you have the right to go directly to the insurer or broker and make the claim yourself,” says Julian.

 If you want to find out more about what your insurance covers, or how to make a claim, get in touch with your strata manager.

 *Independent is not a financial advisor.
 The information contained is for general information purposes only.
 It is not intended as legal, financial or investment advice and should not be construed or relied on as such.
 The information has been prepared without taking into account your personal objectives, financial situation or needs.
 Before making any commitment of a legal or financial nature you should consider the appropriateness of the information having regard to your circumstances and needs and seek advice from a legal practitioner or financial or investment adviser.